-The validity of the common units will be passed upon for us by Orrick, Herrington & Sutcliffe LLP, San Francisco, California.
-Certain legal matters in connection with the common units offered hereby will be passed upon for the underwriters by Baker Botts L.L.P., Houston, Texas.
+The validity of the notes will be passed upon for us by Orrick, Herrington & Sutcliffe LLP, San Francisco, California.
+Certain legal matters in connection with the notes offered hereby will be passed upon for the underwriters by Baker Botts L.L.P., Houston, Texas.